-Hedge-U-cation runs wild cookery and nutrition group sessions; combining edibles collected on our foraging walks, fresh produce grown in our gardens and allotments, and locally sourced ingredients.
+Hedge-U-cation runs wild cookery and nutrition group sessions; combining edibles collected on our foraging walks, using locally sourced produce for our ingredients.

-The aim of the wild food and homegrown nutrition group is to inspire confidence and creativity in the kitchen, and promote positive eating for healthy minds and bodies, by planning and preparing meals together.
+The aim of the wild food and homegrown nutrition group is to inspire confidence and creativity in the kitchen, knowledge of our wild food and promoting positive eating for healthy minds and bodies, by planning and preparing meals together.

 Our wild cookery and homegrown nutrition group is open to everyone.
 We feel that our group sessions can be particularly beneficial for young people and adults on low incomes, people affected by social isolation, people living with mental and/or physical health complications, and those who aren’t usually very adventurous with their eating habits.

 Poor nutrition can be detrimental to both physical and mental health, and is associated with a whole host of complications, from anxiety, depression and general low mood, to obesity, hypertension, diabetes, osteoporosis, cardiovascular disease and even some cancers.
 A varied and balanced diet that includes plenty of fresh fruit and vegetables, alongside regular exercise, can help us to feel better, heal faster, and is a key factor to good health.

 We hope that by fostering a positive attitude to the sourcing, growing, planning and preparation of food, we can help people from all walks of life to take enjoyment in cooking and eating healthily.